5 Random variables

 to denote the expected value of the random variable \(X\).

-A random variable will vary around its expected value in a way that if you take the average of many, many draws, the average of the draws will approximate the expected value, getting closer and closer the more draws you take.
-This makes the expected value a useful quantity to compute.
+A random variable will vary around its expected value in a manner that if you take the average of many, many draws, the average will approximate the expected value.
+This approximation improves as you take more draws, making the expected value a useful quantity to compute.

 \[ \mbox{E}[X] = \int_a^b x f(x) \]

-Note that in the case that we are picking values from an un urn where each value \(x_i\) has an equal chance \(1/n\) of being selected the above equation is simply the average of the \(x_i\)s
+Note that in the case that we are picking values from an urn, and each value \(x_i\) has an equal chance \(1/n\) of being selected, the above equation is simply the average of the \(x_i\)s.

 \[ \mbox{E}[X] = \frac{1}{n}\sum_{i=1}^n x_i \]

-In the urn used to model betting on red in roulette, we have 20 one dollars and 18 negative one dollars so the expected value is:
+In the urn used to model betting on red in roulette, we have 20 one-dollar bills and 18 negative one-dollar bills, so the expected value is:

 \[ \mbox{E}[X] = (20 + -18)/38 \]

 which is about 5 cents.
-You may think it is a bit counter-intuitive to say that \(X\) varies around 0.05, when the only values it takes is 1 and -1.
-One way to make sense of the expected value in this context is by realizing that if we play the game over and over, the casino wins, on average, 5 cents per game.
+You might consider it a bit counterintuitive to say that \(X\) varies around 0.05 when it only takes the values 1 and -1.
+One way to make sense of the expected value in this context is by realizing that, if we play the game over and over, the casino wins, on average, 5 cents per game.
 A Monte Carlo simulation confirms this:

 In general, if the urn has two possible outcomes, say \(a\) and \(b\), with proportions \(p\) and \(1-p\) respectively, the average is: